 If you’d like a detailed itinerary from start to finish of our time in Scotland, don’t hesitate to hit me up via email, or for a Google Maps version, click here.

-To sample what inspired it all, here is Clarkson, Hammond, and May setting the scene in The Grand Tour.
+To sample what inspired the search for the best road in Scotland, here is Clarkson, Hammond, and May setting the scene in The Grand Tour.